 - When the children have made their choice, they can draw / paint this design onto their flag.

 - The flags could then be used to decorate the classroom.
 You could also mix up the flags and have a competition in which the children guess who drew each flag.

 An alternative idea contributed by Jemma Whittle…

 Cut out a base shape of a shield and draw around to make more if needed.
 Then divide the shield into four sections.
-Then get the children to put four different pictures on to the shield that has something to do with them. e.g Hobbies, First letter of name, Pets.
+Then get the children to put four different pictures on the shield that has something to do with them. e.g. Hobbies, First letter of name, Pets.
 Then each child will have a coat of arms to take home or put on display.